sergei-fomichev/wrkr/README.md

 We will update our progress for each week below.
 The most recent week appears at top, and older progress appears at the bottom.

+## Progress: April 25 - May 01 2016

+As the final week of the project, we focussed on cleaning the code, minor bug fixes and annoyances (such as an unused settings menu existing in the mobile application), writing the paper to go along with the project and preparing a demonstration video.

 ## Progress: April 18 - April 24 2016

 ### Mobile + Smartwatch App